cosminadrianpopescu/vim-sql-workbench/README-7.md

 The `SWSearchObjectAdvanced` command will open an interactive command prompt asking for every parameter value, beginning with the search terms.
+Additionally, it will also require the columns to be displayed from the search result.
+If you want to only search for some objects that contain a certain term in their definition, you might not want to include the code of the object.
+This might take multiple rows.
+In this case you will have to scroll in the result buffer to see all the objects containing your term.
+If this is the case, you can include only the "NAME" and "TYPE" columns.

+If you leave the columns empty, then the plugin will return all the columns but will remove all the rows from the source column.
+Only the first row from each column will be displayed.
+If you want to see all the columns with all the rows, you have to specify all the columns in the columns section (`NAME,TYPE,SOURCE`).
+Please note that you cannot change the order of the columns.

 The `SWSearchObjectDefaults` command takes one argument (the search terms) and will perform a search using all the defaults defined in `vim-sqlworkbench`